ryandkuster/ragnarok/README.md

 For each of the three labels found in `slurm.config` maxForks can be adjusted to qos that work on other sytems, and the imported clusterOptions for each can be updated with specific qos/partition/account information found in `slurm_custom.config`.

-To check the limits for a given qos, replace short with any qos:
+To check the limits for a given qos on your system, replace `short` with any qos you have access to:

 ```
 sacctmgr show qos where name=short